The Agile Retrospectives Guide That Will Make You A Fantastic Facilitator

 No Time To Improve

-The team takes five to ten minutes after their iteration demo to have a quick chat about how things have been going and calls that a retrospective.
+The team takes five to ten minutes after their iteration demo to have a quick chat about how things have been going and calls that an Agile retrospective.

 But remember to stick to what I mentioned in the previous anti-pattern: change one thing at a time.
 Coach the team to choose one single topic, understand the problem, and implement it.